TcOpenGroup/TcOpen/README.md

 - *WPF* feature has an UI control for WPF platform (requires IVF) (x = implemented)
 - *Blazor* feature has an UI control for Blazor platform (requires IVF) (x = implemented)

-**Blazor and net5.0 in IVF is eperimental and so are the Blazor components.
-NET48 WPF components are considered mature**
+**Blazor and net5.0 in IVF is experimental and so are the Blazor components.
+NET48 WPF components are considered stable**

 ### TcoCore